-Remove Dynamic Entity Reference (DER) dependency
+Remove dependency of Dynamic Entity Reference (DER)

-Created on 19 July 2023, 12 months ago
+Created on 19 July 2023, almost 2 years ago

 Problem/Motivation